Zero-full law for well approximable sets in missing digit sets: Abstract

 \section{Abstract}

-Let $t \geq 2$ be an integer and $C(b,D)$ be a generalized Cantor set with $b \geq 3$.
-We study how close can numbers in $C(b,D)$ be approximated by rational numbers with denominators $t^n$.
-For any function $\psi : \N \to (0,\infty)$, let $W_{t} (\psi)$ be the set of numbers in $[0,1]$ such that $\abs{x - p/t^n} < \psi(n)$ for infinitely many $(p,n) \in \N^2$.
-We correct an error in a result of Levesley, Salp and Velani ({\em Math.
-Ann.}, 338:97–118, 2007) on the Hausdorff measure of $W_{t} (\psi) \cap C(b,D)$ when $b=t$, and also prove a generalization when $b$ and $t$ are multiplicatively dependent.
-If $b$ and $t$ are multiplicatively independent but have the same prime divisors, we obtain a partial result on the Hausdorff measure and bounds for the Hausdorff dimension, which are close to the multiplicatively dependent case.
+Let $b \geq 3$ be an integer and $C(b,D)$ be the set of real numbers in $[0,1]$ whose base $b$ expansion only consists of digits in a set $D \subset \{0,...,b-1\}$.
+We study how close can numbers in $C(b,D)$ be approximated by rational numbers with denominators being powers of some integer $t$ and obtain a zero-full law for its Hausdorff measure in several circumstances.
+When $b$ and $t$ are multiplicatively dependent, our results correct an error of Levesley, Salp and Velani ({\em Math.
+Ann.}, 338:97–118, 2007) and generalize their theorem.
+When $b$ and $t$ are multiplicatively independent but have the same prime divisors, we obtain a partial result on the Hausdorff measure and bounds for the Hausdorff dimension, which are close to the multiplicatively dependent case.
 Based on these results, several conjectures are proposed.